FarronF/limerick-council-meetings/meetings/2023/06/02-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 3rd March 2023.md

 good structure is now in place.
 He confirmed that many meetings have taken place with representatives

-of the organisations Councillor Keary referred to and stressed the importance that the Chairperson of--- this group is a non-political person.
+of the organisations Councillor Keary referred to and stressed the importance that the Chairperson of
+---
+this group is a non-political person.
 He also confirmed that a joint collaboration report would be going

 back to the District Members every three months.
 He stressed the importance of the Minister coming